nedoxff/WebmResizer/README.md

 ### Warning
 **The code is not good.
 I can write better code.
 This is a simple bodge I made in 2 days for fun.
 It is usable, but please understand that there are bugs and potential crashes (which you can submit in the issues tab!)**

+**There have also been cases of VLC creating random black windows and Discord clients crashing.
+Please, use this carefully.**

 ### Features
 - Current resize modes:
 - - Random